kletobias/p2022/_posts/2025-02-01-openai-news-o3-mini-vs-o1-mini-comparison.md

 ## Summary

-I’ve been testing the new reasoning_effort parameter in Chat Completions across o3-mini and o1-mini.
+I've been testing the new reasoning_effort parameter in Chat Completions across o3-mini and o1-mini.
 According to OpenAI, o3-mini is on par with o1-mini for cost per token and latency.
 My results suggest:

 - o1-mini has no adjustable reasoning setting but, in practice, performed similarly to o3-mini set to medium reasoning.
 - Low reasoning on o3-mini used significantly fewer reasoning tokens than o1-mini.
 - High reasoning on o3-mini used far more reasoning tokens (and took longer).
-- Both models share the same knowledge cutoff of October 2023, but we haven’t fully explored all comparisons yet.
+- Both models share the same knowledge cutoff of October 2023, but we haven't fully explored all comparisons yet.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">